Natural selection: Evolution by means of natural selection

-A prerequisite for natural selection to result in adaptive evolution, novel traits and speciation is the presence of heritable genetic variation that results in fitness differences.
+Without phenotypic variation, there would be no evolution by natural selection.
+A prerequisite for natural selection to result in adaptive evolution, novel traits and speciation is the presence of heritable genetic variation that affects phenotypic fitness differences.
 Genetic variation is the result of mutations, genetic recombinations and alterations in the karyotype (the number, shape, size and internal arrangement of the chromosomes).
-Any of these changes might have an effect that is highly advantageous or highly disadvantageous, but large effects are rare.
+Any of these changes might have an effect that is highly advantageous or highly disadvantageous for phenotypic variations, but large effects on phenotypes are rare.

 In the past, most changes in the genetic material were considered neutral or close to neutral because they occurred in noncoding DNA or resulted in a synonymous substitution.
 However, many mutations in non-coding DNA have deleterious effects.
 Although both mutation rates and average fitness effects of mutations are dependent on the organism, a majority of mutations in humans are slightly deleterious.

 Some mutations occur in "toolkit" or regulatory genes.
 Changes in these often have large effects on the phenotype of the individual because they regulate the function of many other genes.
 Most, but not all, mutations in regulatory genes result in non-viable embryos.
 Some nonlethal regulatory mutations occur in HOX genes in humans, which can result in a cervical rib or polydactyly, an increase in the number of fingers or toes.
 When such mutations result in a higher fitness, natural selection favours these phenotypes and the novel trait spreads in the population.

 Established traits are not immutable; traits that have high fitness in one environmental context may be much less fit if environmental conditions change.
 In the absence of natural selection to preserve such a trait, it becomes more variable and deteriorate over time, possibly resulting in a vestigial manifestation of the trait, also called evolutionary baggage.
 In many circumstances, the apparently vestigial structure may retain a limited functionality, or may be co-opted for other advantageous traits in a phenomenon known as preadaptation.
 A famous example of a vestigial structure, the eye of the blind mole-rat, is believed to retain function in photoperiod perception.

 Speciation

 Speciation requires a degree of reproductive isolation—that is, a reduction in gene flow.
 However, it is intrinsic to the concept of a species that hybrids are selected against, opposing the evolution of reproductive isolation, a problem that was recognised by Darwin.
 The problem does not occur in allopatric speciation with geographically separated populations, which can diverge with different sets of mutations.
 E. B. Poulton realized in 1903 that reproductive isolation could evolve through divergence, if each lineage acquired a different, incompatible allele of the same gene.
 Selection against the heterozygote would then directly create reproductive isolation, leading to the Bateson–Dobzhansky–Muller model, further elaborated by H. Allen Orr and Sergey Gavrilets.
-With reinforcement, however, natural selection can favor an increase in pre-zygotic isolation, influencing the process of speciation directly.
+With reinforcement, however, natural selection can favour an increase in pre-zygotic isolation, influencing the process of speciation directly.